How to create a home gym on a budget

 A treadmill offers a great solution for an at home workout as you can avoid inclement weather for walking or running.
 The gist is that walking or running on a treadmill produces less stress on the body than walking or running on a flat outdoor surface.
 Most models also offer to monitor the heart rate and blood pressure which can help you determine when it’s time to stop.

 Generally speaking, the higher you go in price the more potential benefits you will find.
-A long stride will allow for the user to run rather than simply walk providing more cardio benefits.
+A long stride will allow the user to run rather than simply walk providing more cardio benefits.
 Higher price models may have computerized programs or better cushioning system.

 Your final home Gym